Meet the Coordinators

 If you care to know a little about me, here it is.
 I was born and raised in Idaho and spent my childhood exploring the mountains in and around my hometown.
 On any given day you may find me skiing, surfing, rock climbing, mountain biking, skateboarding, backpacking, or lamping.
 I ventured east to Bates, sight unseen, to join the Nordic Ski Team, which I am still apart of and takes up much of my free time.
 I do go to school sometimes, despite what my friends say, and when I do you’ll find me in classes that help to fulfill my Anthropology major with a History minor.

 In case you’ve been living under a rock and didn’t know, Maine is home to some of the most beautiful and diverse landscapes in the country.
-AESOP gives you a unique opportunity to explore these landscapes as well many others across New England!
+AESOP gives many students a unique opportunity to explore these landscapes as well others across New England!
 My AESOP experience was amazing and I will work my hardest to make sure that all of yours will be as well.
 Enjoy your summers and I can’t wait to meet all of you very soon!

 Peace, Love, and Roll ‘Cats!